 Yes!
 In addition to volunteering with Second Harvest Heartland, we have several ways for you to participate and make a difference.

 To learn about volunteering at your local food shelf, please contact the food shelf directly.
 To find your nearest food shelf, visit Hunger Solutions.
-For additional volunteer opportunities, Second Harvest Heartland has open shifts and events at our East (Maplewood) and West (Golden Valley or Brooklyn Park) locations.
+For additional volunteer opportunities, Second Harvest Heartland has open shifts and events at our East (Maplewood) and West (Brooklyn Park) locations.

 Scheduling and shifts